GStreamer/gstreamer/markdown/design/caps.md

 # Fixating

 Caps are fixed if they only contain a single structure and this structure is fixed.
-A structure is fixed if none of the fields of the structure is an unfixed type, for example a range, list or array.
+A structure is fixed if none of its fields is of an unfixed type, for example a range, list or array.

 For fixating caps only the first structure is kept as the order of structures is meant to express the preferences for the different